Find Affordable College Courses

 Full General Agriculture at North Arkansas College Report

-The in-demand associate degree programs at University of Arkansas Community College - Batesville helped the school earn the #4 place on this year’s ranking of the most popular general agriculture schools in Arkansas.
-Located in the town of Batesville, UACCB is a public school with a small student population.
+Out of the 4 schools in Arkansas that were part of this year’s ranking, University of Arkansas Community College - Batesville landed the # 4 spot on the list.
+Located in the remote town of Batesville, UACCB is a public college with a small student population.

 About 50% of the students majoring in agriculture at the school are women while 50% are male.